Episode 13 - Completing the

 flashing lights

-Ontario, Canada where I live is subject to temperature extremes.
+Ontario, Canada where I live is subject to temperature

-conducted in both directions.
+cold to be conducted in both directions.

 In episode 11 I completed the removal of the metal ceiling

 panels.
-In this episode I remove all the metal wall panels under
+In this episode I remove all the metal wall panels

-not rivets to hold the ceiling and wall panels in place.
-But the top
+screws and not rivets to hold the ceiling and wall panels in

-edge of each metal wall panel is bent over and sandwiched
+place.
+But the top edge of each metal wall panel is bent over

-under the bottom edge of a window.
-The only way to completely
+and sandwiched under the bottom edge of a window.
+The

-remove a metal wall panel is to remove the window above it and
+only way to completely remove a metal wall panel is to

-re-seal it.
-And repeat for 20 windows.
+remove the window above it and re-seal it.
+And repeat for 20

 That’s unappealing.
-Plan “B” is to mark a line on each panel one
+Plan “B” is to mark a line on each panel

-in this episode.
+do it in this episode.
 I think it’s likely that I’ll find a use for the

 remaining strip of metal.

-I also pull up the two metal strips running down the centre of the
+I also pull up the two metal strips running down the centre of

 And I thin out unneeded wires from the thick bundle of wires